mapninja/Earthsys144/week07/02_TURN_IN_creating_and_hosting_a_webmap_using_maplibre_jsonp_and_github_pages.md

 By the end of this exercise, you should be able to explain:

 - how a public Google Sheet can act as a simple web map data source
+- how a Google Form can feed a Google Sheet that then feeds a web map
 - why the sheet needs longitude and latitude columns
 - how a Google Sheets `gviz` JSONP URL lets JavaScript retrieve public spreadsheet data
 - how spreadsheet rows are converted into GeoJSON point features